Panzerschrek/U-00DC-Sprache-site/_posts/2025-01-13-build-system.md

 Build targets may depend on each other (but obviously without dependency loops).
 There are private and public dependencies.
 A dependency is needed to be public if its declarations are used in public interface of current build target.
-Otherwise it should be make private.
+Otherwise it should be made private.

 A build target may have zero or more public include directories.
 Files within these directories are considered to be public headers and they may be imported by current build target and build targets which depend on it.
 Such imports should start with name equal to the build target name.

-There is proper isolation of build target files from each other.
+Source and header files of different build targets are properly isolated from each other.
 No two build targets can share common source or header files.
 Imports are limited to the source directory of the build target, its public include directories and public include directories of its dependencies.